a-asad/WAAPI-PROJECT/README.md

-# ANIMATED WEBSITE USING WAAPI
+# ANIMATED GAME USING WAAPI
 A bunch of different animations, combined to make a little game, using Web Animations API.

 ## TECH STACK